Support Athens by Locals!

 A stroll along the car-free cobblestoned alleys and picturesque passageways will take you away from the city’s noise and will give you a glimpse of the Cyclades’ scenery.

-Even if visiting a Greek island wasn’t part of your original travel plans, a walk around Anafiotika will persuade you otherwise.
+Even if visiting a Greek island wasn’t part of your original travel plans, walking around Anafiotika will persuade you otherwise.

 Aside from the charming little houses, this small village in the heart of the capital is also home to several Byzantine churches.

 Make sure to walk all the way up to the top of the village and catch a glimpse of Athens from above.
-As mentioned there are also several Byzantine churches that are worth your while.
+As mentioned, several Byzantine churches are worth your while.

-Now, in case you are a museum-lover, click this link and read about all the great and small museums in Athens, including the two we mentioned above.
+Now, if you are a museum-lover, click this link and read about all the great and small museums in Athens, including the two we mentioned above.

 Anafiotika is located on the northern slope of Acropolis and right above the popular neighborhood of Plaka.

-If you’re planning to combine your visit to Acropolis Hill with your tour in Anafiotika, walk along Theorias street until you reach Prytaneiou and then again Stratonos.
+If you plan to combine your visit to Acropolis Hill with your tour in Anafiotika, walk along Theorias Street until you reach Prytaneiou and again Stratonos.

-It can be quite tricky to spot Anafiotika but the route is equally impressive and it will reward you even you get slightly lost.
+It can be quite tricky to spot Anafiotika, but the route is equally impressive, and it will reward you even if you get slightly lost.

 Preserving its authentic atmosphere, Anafiotika isn’t home to 5-star hotels.